 May 18, 2021

-Leveraging Attack Simulation to Up Your Incident Response Game
+Using Attack Simulation for Your Incident Response Game

 Many businesses struggle to cost-effectively prepare their environment to defend against cyberattacks and respond to incidents in a way that keeps impacts to a minimum.
 And trying to anticipate and guard against the latest tactics and techniques used by adversaries presents a formidable challenge for even the most skilled security teams.